osisoft/testing-content/Content_Portal/Documentation/Identity/client-credential-clients-secrets.md

 <a id="opIdSecrets_Add V1 Preview Client Credential Client Secret"></a>

-Add a new secret for a Client Credential Client.
+Add a new secret for a client credential client.

 ### Request
 ```text